 the solid coloured eyes without an iris ring, and the dark tip on one

 of their beaks.
-Adults, on the other hand lose the forehead barring and gain an iris ring (unless they belong to the varieties mentioned above).
+Adults will lose the forehead barring and and dark tip, and gain an iris ring (unless they belong to the varieties mentioned above).

 Sometimes there can be little discrepancies to throw you off.
 Some varieties, especially opaline, can have what is called flecking.
 This is when the bird has spots of markings left on the forehead after the adult moult.
 It is more common on show type budgies and is not usually in the nice ordered bars that chicks have, being more scattered and random, as on the bird on the right.
 And as I have mentioned above, some varieties never develop the iris ring.

 If in doubt the other thing to consider is that young budgies usually have much softer 'fluffier' looking feathers and they become more sleek and firm looking as adults.
 The baby feathering is primarily for keeping warm but as adults it must also help with flight and protection in the outside world.

 If you absolutely can't work out the age you can either run through the information for both adults and chicks, or wait for 5 months and see if anything changes.

 Lets start with hens:

 If you take a look up the image at the top right you will see a picture of a pair of wild budgies.
 This is a lovely image clearly showing the male and female cere differences.

-Sexing youngsters provide a bit more of a challenge, some are obvious not long after leaving the nest but often you need to give them a few weeks before it is clear.
+Sexing youngsters provides a bit more of a challenge, some are obvious not long after leaving the nest but often you need to give them a few weeks before it is clear.
 Here are a few things you can check: